TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Experimental Setup

-\paragraph{High-Resolution Texture Dataset} In addition to the core dataset, we incorporated a diverse set of high-resolution textures to train the neural renderer.
-These images are used as the texture of the truck.
-This supplementary dataset contains 4,000 texture images, each of size 2048x2048, drawn from multiple sources: \begin{itemize} \item \textbf{Describable Textures Dataset} \cite{DTD}: 1,500 images were carefully selected from this dataset to provide a variety of texture patterns. \item \textbf{Van Gogh Paintings} \cite{VGP}: 300 texture images were sourced from Van Gogh’s paintings, chosen for their distinct color patterns. \item \textbf{Random Uniform Color Images}: 200 images consisting of uniform color values were generated. \item \textbf{Random Noise Images}: 2,000 noise textures were randomly generated to simulate non-structured patterns visually similar to adversarial patterns. \end{itemize}
+{To produce visually diverse truck appearances, we built a texture library of 4,000~images at $2048\times2048$ resolution.
+The~library includes the following: } \begin{itemize} \item \textbf{Describable Textures Dataset} \cite{DTD}: A total of 1500 images were carefully selected from this dataset to provide a variety of texture patterns. \item \textbf{Van Gogh Paintings} \cite{VGP}: A total of 300 texture images were sourced from Van Gogh’s paintings, chosen for their distinct color patterns. \item \textbf{Random Uniform Color Images}: A total of 200 images consisting of uniform color values were generated. \item \textbf{Random Noise Images}: A total of 2000 noise textures were randomly generated to simulate non-structured patterns visually similar to adversarial patterns. \end{itemize}

-By incorporating such a variety of texture data, we ensure that the neural renderer learns to map a wide range of surface appearances, from natural textures to random noise.

-\subsection{Implementation details}

-For the adversarial texture generation, only half of the Core Truck Dataset was used.
-The dataset was split into training and testing sets based on the truck positions.
-We assigned 17 positions to the training set with 1,000 images per position, resulting in 17,000 training images.
-The remaining 8 positions were assigned to the test set, yielding 8,000 images for evaluation.

-The neural renderer was trained using the full dataset.
-The training set was split based on the textures.
-The training set included 3,250 textures, with 40625 images for the training set and 750 textures (9375 images) for testing.
-We used the Adam optimizer with a learning rate of 0.0004, and the training process was conducted for 100 epochs to minimize the rendering loss.
-The renderer achieved a final $\mathcal{L}_{render}$ loss of 0.024, and a structural similarity index (SSIM) of 0.9989.
+{ This broad collection helps our neural renderer generalize effectively to different surface appearances.
+To~provide a visual overview of the High-Resolution Texture Dataset, Figure \ref{fig:HRTD} presents representative samples from each of the four texture categories.
+The~first row displays the original full-resolution textures.
+The~second row demonstrates the application of a masking process to focus the texture exclusively on the truck’s body parts, blending it with a base texture for auxiliary components like wheels.
+Finally, the~third row illustrates how these textures appear when rendered on the truck in a specific scene, as~part of the Core Truck Dataset. }

+\subsection{Implementation~Details}